codeurjc-students/2025-GestionTuristica/README.md

 The project was scheduled following an agile methodology.
 The following Gantt diagram shows how the tasks are distributed:

 #### Main project phases

 - Phase 1 - Initial analysis and functionality design: Identify and define the functionality of the web and the design and interactions.
 Differentiating the functionality of each user type.
 - Phase 2 - Repository, testing and CI: Create the git repository, both client and server project and implement the minimal functionality to connect the projects and database.
 Implement basic automatic tests and the CI system.
-- Phase 3 - Version 0.1 - Basic functionality and Docker: Add basic functionality (with automatic tests) and the Docker packaging.
-Capacity for continuous delivery will be added.
-Version 0.1 of the application will be released.
-- Phase 4 - Version 0.2 - Intermediate functionality: Implement intermediate functionality (with automatic tests).
-Version 0.2 of the application will be released.
-The application will also be deployed in this phase.
-- Phase 5 - Version 1.0 - Advanced functionality: The development of the application will be finished and the Version 1.0 will be released.
+- Phase 3 - Version 1.0 - Advanced functionality: The development of the application will be finished and the Version 1.0 will be released.
-- Phase 6 - Report: Make the first draft of the first report (application).
+- Phase 4 - Report: Make the first draft of the first report (application).
-- Phase 7 - Docker compose with backend replicas: Implementation of a backend with multiple instances of backend
+- Phase 5 - Docker compose with backend replicas: Implementation of a backend with multiple instances of backend
-- Phase 8 - Simple deployment with AWS: App will be launched in EC2, database will be launched in a RDS.
+- Phase 6 - Simple deployment with AWS: App will be launched in EC2, database will be launched in an RDS.
-- Phase 9 - Advanced deployment with AWS: App will also have scalability (Autoscaling groups), load balancer and load testing
+- Phase 7 - Advanced deployment with AWS: App will also have scalability (Autoscaling groups), load balancer and load testing
-- Phase 10 - Infrastructure as code and continuous deployment: Create a CouldFormation and continuous deployment.
+- Phase 8 - Infrastructure as code and continuous deployment: Create a CouldFormation and continuous deployment.
-- Phase 11 - Report 2: Make the first draft of the second report (cloud deployment).
+- Phase 9 - Report 2: Make the first draft of the second report (cloud deployment).
-- Phase 12 - Defense: Presentation of the final degree projects.
+- Phase 10 - Defence: Presentation of the final degree projects.

 ## System Functionalities